mister-god/hatboy/README.md

    ```bash
    python hatboy.py
    ```
-2. Select a tunneling option and launch the phishing template.
+2. Select a hosting option and launch the phishing template.

 ## Templates
 - Templates are stored in the `templates` folder.